mozilla/gecko-dev/docs/contributing/Code_Review_FAQ.rst

 When a patch has passed review you'll see "Accepted" in green at the top of a Phabricator revision, under the title.
-In Bugzilla (which is deprecated in favour of Phabricator), this is indicated by "{{
-mediawiki.external('name') }}:review+" in the attachment table in the bug report.
-If it has failed review then you'll see "Needs Revision" in red at the top of the revision, or, in Bugzilla, "{{
+In Bugzilla (which is deprecated in favour of Phabricator), this is indicated by "name:review+" in the attachment table in the bug report.
+If it has failed review then you'll see "Needs Revision" in red at the top of the revision, or, in Bugzilla, "name:review-".
-mediawiki.external('name') }}:review-".
 Most of the time that a reviewer sets a review flag, they will also add a comment to the bug explaining the review.